rustypig91/hassio-image-roulette/image-roulette/README.md

 ## Custom HTML

-A custom html can be used to add e.g. overlay to display the current time or similar.
+Custom html can be used to add e.g. overlay to display the current time or similar.
-To use a custom url set the `Custom html` option to the html path e.g. `/media/custom.html` Use this template to start working on the custom.html
+To use a custom url set the `Templates folder` option to a path containing `index.html` e.g. `/media/` This should be folder containing flask templates.
+Use the following as a baseline for index.html.

 ```html<html>